cloudreve/Cloudreve/SECURITY.md

 ## Reporting a Vulnerability

 Please send the details about the security issue to `support@cloudreve.org`.
 Once the vulnerability is comfirmed or fixed, you will get updates from the email thread.

+We will reward you with bounty/swag for success submission of securty issues.